singh-man/books/crackingTheCoding/17_hard.md

 ---

 One solution is to use two priority heaps: a max heap for the values below the median, and a min heap for the values above the median.
-This will divide the elements roughly in half, with the middle two elements as the top of the two heaps.This makes it trivial to find the median.
+This will divide the elements roughly in half, with the middle two elements as the top of the two heaps.
+This makes it trivial to find the median.

 What do we mean by "roughly in half", though?
 "Roughly" means that, if we have an odd number of values, one heap will have an extra value.
 Observe that the following is true: